Professor of Family Medicine

 After each survey wave, the research team presents the government interim conclusions that form the basis for evaluating the efficacy of the anti-COVID-19 measures and amending them.

 The participation in the study is voluntary; people who have become part of the sample can refuse to be interviewed and/or tested at any moment.
 The interviewing of the people included in the first wave began on 23 April 2020.
 The study will continue throughout 2021.
-Each survey wave lasts for one week.
+Each survey wave lasts for two weeks.

 Both those who answer by phone and those who answer online will be asked about the manifestation of symptoms and important background characteristics, e.g. comorbidities.